Wingman4l7/flightclub/README.md

 To see the fixes & new features I've applied to the original source code, view the [changelog](https://github.com/Wingman4l7/flightclub/blob/master/CHANGELOG.md).

-Here are the main fixes:
+These are the main fixes:

  - got the vario tones working again *(this isn't committed yet!)*
  - enabled the balloon glider type *(but not in the command-line arguments)*